Missed Business - How to attract more customers by providing better access to your business

 Last updated: 29 November 2004

 Missed Business is a guide developed by the Australian Human Rights Commission and Marrickville Council.
-It aims to provide small businesses with information on how they can make their businesses more accessible to all their customers, particularly people with disabilities.
+It aimed to provide small businesses with information on how they can make their businesses more accessible to all their customers, particularly people with disabilities.

 - Who will use the guide